Health & Wellness

 Table salt, for one, can cause poisoning in pets due to the amount of electrolyte sodium.
 Other sources of salt toxicity (aka hypernatremia) in animals include paintballs, rock salt, enemas and seawater.

-“Salt poisoning is most often caused by not being able to drink enough water after losing excessive fluids through vomiting, diarrhea, burn injuries or in the urine,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+“Salt poisoning is most often caused by not being able to drink enough water after losing excessive fluids through vomiting, diarrhea, burn injuries or in the urine,” Dr. Emily Singler, VMD, veterinary consultant for Fetch, says.
 “The other cause is excessive sodium intake through drinking sea water, eating items that are very high in sodium (like table salt), overdosing on hypertonic saline (a very concentrated saline solution) through intravenous (IV) fluid or in an enema.”

 In the case you find your dog vomiting or suffering from diarrhea after long walks on the beach, they were likely drinking the salt water.
 Make sure you bring along an extra bottle of water for your pup and offer them a fresh drink frequently.

 “If they’re refusing to drink, you can try adding water to their food or using a fountain to encourage them to drink more,” Dr. Singler says.
 “If they’re vomiting, having diarrhea or showing any signs of not feeling well, see your vet promptly so they can be treated before they become overly dehydrated.”